Counter-Strike: Global Offensive Betting Tips & CS:GO Live Streams

 It was held in Sweden at the DreamHack Winter 2013, and it set a precedent as the ever first Valve-sponsored CS:GO tournament.

-Betting on eSports is big business now and the world's biggest bookmakers all offer tournament, pre-match and in-play betting on Counter Strike: Global Offensive.
+Betting on esports is big business now and the world's biggest bookmakers all offer tournament, pre-match and in-play betting on Counter-Strike.

 -